5 Blockchain Applications That Could Change Society Forever

 The blockchain, also called distributed ledger technology, is essentially a digital database managed by a decentralized system, consisting of a number of different computers, in lieu of a single centralized server.
 These different computers are referred to as nodes and all of them are connected in a randomized way.

 As new information is put into the system, these nodes create a chronological ledger of that information that is agreed upon by the entire network.
-When new information is entered, it goes to one or several nodes that are then shared with the whole system, making it incredibly difficult to track where that information originally came from.
+When new information is entered, it goes to one or several nodes that are then shared with the whole system.
 It also prevents a single node from censoring any information as the rest of the nodes would simply bypass any single node.

 After a set of information is agreed upon by the whole network, it is grouped into a block and given a cryptographic signature.
 This signature is encrypted and secure, linking to the previous block and allowing for the next set of information to be put into a subsequent block in the same process.
 If a node changes information in a block with one of these signatures, every node would see that the block has been tampered with and would then invalidate that block as well as all subsequent signatures.